andrasq/node-minisql/README.md

 - returns an array of values, not objects.
 The column names and types are returned in `rows.columns`
 - returns datetimes as strings, not Date objects
-- no decimals, no Date objects, no longlong integers
+- longlongs, decimals, dates, timestamps, enums returned as strings

 Example